dankito/DeepThought_v0.1/README.md

 To start the Desktop Application go to &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;DeepThoughtJavaFx -> src -> main -> java -> net -> deepthought
-, right click on 'DeepThoughtFx' and choose Debug or Run
+, right click on 'DeepThoughtFx' and choose Debug or Run.

-For running the Java Desktop Application you at least need Java 8_u40
+For running the Java Desktop Application you at least need Java 8_u40.